 Spicy Chili with Adobo

 This hearty chili is SO GOOD!
 It’s spicy and super satisfying.
-Customize it and make it your own by adding your favorite chili toppings–we like to add a spoonful of yogurt and cheddar cheese.
+Customize it to make it your own by adding your favorite chili toppings–we like to add a spoonful of yogurt and cheddar cheese.
 Kidney beans provide so much valuable nutrition too, including plant-based protein, fiber, folate, iron, and more.
 An obvious choice for your next meal!

 - Yield: 8-10 servings 1x

 2 tablespoons olive oil

 1 pound ground beef (or ground chicken or turkey)

 2 cloves garlic, minced

 1/4 cup adobo sauce (I like Frontera brand Chipotle Pepper Adobo with Roasted Tomato sauce)

 2 (15 oz.) cans diced tomatoes and juices